 Later I went ashore and rented a car which I drove to Ermoupolis.
 I walked around in this lovely town, bought some provisions, had a fresh orange juice etc. It was a gorgeous day with bright sunshine but comfortably cool.
 I have not enjoyed such pleasant weather for several hot months now.

 Back aboard Thetis I had a swim and then had a lazy afternoon reading under the tent.
-Because I do not want to deplete the starting battery I ran the genset.
+Because I did not want to deplete the starting battery I ran the genset.

 Sunday September 9, 2007, Day 5